zsofiasomlai/pbx-group-security/content/blog/dinis/why-challenges.md

 author      : Dinis Cruz
 ---

+## How does it work?

+The flow is simple and, if you want it to be, fast.
+Apply for the [post](https://pbx-group-security.com/roles/) and complete the challenges that we set you.
+Impress us with those and we will invite you to an OWASP working session, where we get to meet you face to face.
+If we work well together you will be invited to a formal interview.

 ## Why challenges?

 Why are we asking applicants to take up the various challenges and provide all this extra information before we even meet?